Satisfactory Academic Progress (SAP) Form

 - The maximum time frame a student is expected to finish a program of study and receive financial aid cannot exceed 150% of the total length of the program based on credit hours applied to their declared degree program.

-- An incomplete (I) grade, after the enrollment period has ended, will be considered as failure (F) until such time as the (I) grade is removed for passing grade.
+- An incomplete (I) grade, after the enrollment period has ended, will be considered as a failure (F) until such time as the (I) grade is removed for passing grade.
 For Consortium Agreements, an incomplete (I) grade must be transferred to Park within 8 weeks of the end of the term.
 If not transferred within this 8 week time frame, it would be considered as a failure (F).

 If a passing grade is NOT earned for the incomplete grade OR the grade earned results in a cumulative GPA that is less than a 2.00, the student could at that time be suspended from financial aid eligibility.